-Hold down this key to activate customized actions assigned to the function keys (F1 to F12).
+Press and hold this key to activate customized actions assigned to the function keys (F1 to F12).
 To learn how to customize function keys, choose Help > Mac Help from the menu bar and search for "function keys."

-Brightness keys (F1, F2)
+☆- Brightness keys (F1, F2)

-Increase (🌣) or decrease (🌣) the brightness of the screen.
+Increase (🔅) or decrease (🌣) the brightness of your MacBook Pro display.

-Exposé All Windows key (F3)
+Exposé key (F3)